pyQode/pyqode.core/doc/source/getting_started.rst

 The pcef.editors modules contains a series of pre-made editors.

 A pre-made editor is an editor widget with a set of installed modes and panels.
-At the moment, there is only one editor: QGenericEditor.
+At the moment, there is only one editor: GenericEditor.

 Here is a minimal example code: